Which Calacatta Quartz Looks Most Like Real Marble?

 - cleaner white backgrounds

-because they create a more timeless luxury appearance overall.
+Because they create a more timeless luxury appearance overall.

 - Calacatta Oro

-- Calacatta Gold
+- Mono Calacatta Gold

-- softer Calacatta Viola movement
+- Calacatta Viola

 Do Matte or Polished Quartz Worktops Look More Like Real Marble?